dabit3/aws-amplify-workshop-react-native/README.md

 curl 'localhost:3000/coins'
 ```

-If we'd like to test out the query parameters, we can update the __event.json__ to add the following:
+If we'd like to test out the query parameters, we can update the __event.json__ to simulate an API gateway event by adding the following:

 ```json
 {